- Introduction to Stripe

 Oh, you should also know that there are many fees involved here.
 The payment gateway will charge a fee and the merchant account will, too.

 So how is Stripe different?
 First, Stripe is a “full-stack” solution, meaning Stripe acts as both the payment gateway and the merchant account.
 Your website communicates the customer and order information to Stripe, Stripe clears the payment information with the associated credit card company, and Stripe puts the money in your bank account.
 And…that’s it.
 You don’t have to do anything special with your bank account to make this happen.
+You don’t need a special type of bank account.
 It just works.

 Second, and this goes to my next topic of “Why Stripe?”, Stripe is crazy easy to use.